andres-montanez/Magallanes/README.md

 ### So, What can it do? ###
-You can instruct Magallanes to deploy your code to all the servers you want (via rsync over ssh, dah), and run tasks for that freshly deployed code.
+You can instruct Magallanes to deploy your code to all the servers you want (via rsync over ssh), and run tasks for that freshly deployed code.